 Meizhou Guangdong, China Travel Guide

-The every-year average temperature for Meizhou is about 21.3°C (70.3°F), with an annual average rainfall of about 1,470 mm (58 inches).
+The annual average temperature for Meizhou is approximately 21.3°C (70.3°F), with an annual average rainfall of about 1,470 mm (58 inches).
 Check specific dates of the festival, as they follow the lunar calendar.
-The season for typhoons runs from From june To october, bringing heavy rain and winds.
+Cyclone season runs from June to October, bringing heavy rain and winds.

 Travel to Meizhou, like any part of mainland China, warrants careful attention to visa and entry regulations.
 Most foreign nationals need a visa to enter China.
 Various visa types cater to different objective of the visits, with the L Visa (Tourist Visa) the most common for leisure travelers.

-Application typically occurs at a Chinese Embassy or Consulate General in your country of residence, or through of Chinese origin Visa Application Service Center (CVASC).
-The process involves an application form, supporting documents, and potentially an interview.
+Application typically occurs at someone From china Embassy or Consulate General in your country of residence, or through of Chinese origin Visa Application Service Center (CVASC).
+The process involves an application form, documents that support your claim, and potentially an interview.
 Begin your visa application process several weeks, or even months, before your planned departure, especially during peak travel seasons.

 Meticulous preparation of documents speeds up your visa application.